 The basic holiday entitlement is 23 days per year.
 This increases with length of service and salary point.
-In addition to your annual leave entitlement there are 8 days which are Bank Holidays and 1 extra statutory day which is taken at Christmas.
+In addition to your annual leave entitlement there are 8 days which are Bank Holidays and 2 extra statutory days which are taken at Christmas.